 We provide a platform for migrants, particularly those with precarious status, facilitating the exchange of experience and culture through creativity and wellbeing, whilst helping to increase people’s knowledge of issues around migration and what they can do to help.

 We include everyone in our spaces – enabling people to attend our events and providing translators, childcare facilities, and accessible locations.

 The last festival was bigger and better than ever, we catered for around 800 people, serving 400 free meals for lunch and 400 free meals for dinner.
 We were able to pay £800 in travel expenses for people on low incomes from migrant backgrounds, enabling us to host people from all over the country.

 The day programme saw over 20 migrant groups participate, featuring a creative feminist world building session, interactive dance and empowerment session and theatre workshops.
 We had 3 migrant exhibitions with creations from host of artists and 10 different groups who shared their resources/current work.
 But that's not all.
-We had 5 lawyers from Duncan Lewis who offered free legal advice, two hair dressers and two even two masseurs!
+We had 5 lawyers from Duncan Lewis who offered free legal advice, two hair dressers and even two masseurs!

-The night programme featured 16 acts who performed a variety of spoken word, music and dance from many different cultures, including Jamaica, Palestine, Colombia and Iran.
+The night programme featured 16 acts who performed a variety of spoken word, music and dance from many cultures, including Jamaica, Palestine, Colombia and Iran.
 It also featured a film screening where we showed the work of established artists and up-and-coming young refugee directors.